 Add a layer of moss (optional) over the pebbles.
 This helps prevent the soil from seeping down.

-Add in the soil mix.
+The next layer is to add in the soil mix.
 I put this in all at once because it’s hard to get more in once the planting is on the way.

 Shake any excess soil off the root balls.